bjam24/agh-models-in-credit-and-operational-risk/README.md

 # Credit-Scoring-Methods
-The purpose of this project is presentation of ten methods, which can be used during Credit Scoring process:
+The purpose of this project is presentation of methods, which can be used during Credit Scoring process:
 - KNN
 - Logistic Regression
 - Random Forest